You can also be on the leaderboard! Read the Module and appear for the Quiz.

 Indicators that are used in technical analysis provide an extremely useful source of additional information.
 These Indicators help identify momentum, trends, volatility and various other aspects in a security to aid the technical analysis of trends.
 It is important to note that while some traders use a single indicator solely for buy and sell signals, these are best used in conjunction with price movement, Chart Patterns and other Indicators.

 Some of the Technical Analysis Indicators:

 Moving averages: One of the most common and familiar trend-following indicators is the moving averages.
 They smooth a data series and make it easier to spot trends, something that is especially helpful in volatile markets.
 They also form the building blocks for many other technical indicators and overlays

 Relative Strength Index (RSI): RSI is a momentum oscillator generally used in sideways or ranging markets where the price moves between support and resistance levels.
 It is one of the most useful technical tool employed by many traders to measure the velocity of directional price movement.

 Bollinger Bands: Bollinger bands are trading bands developed by John Bollinger.
 It consists of a 20-period simple moving average with upper and lower bands.
-The upper band is 2 standard deviation above the moving average and similarly lower band is 2 standard deviation below the moving average.
+The upper band is 2 standard deviations above the moving average and similarly the lower band is 2 standard deviations below the moving average.
 This makes these bands more dynamic and adaptive to volatility.

-Money Flow Index: Money flow index takes into account volume action and on the basis of volume action; it attempts to measure the strength of money flowing in and out the security which now a days is also known as smart money flow indicator.
+Money Flow Index: Money flow index takes into account volume action and on the basis of volume action; it attempts to measure the strength of money flowing in and out of the security which nowadays is also known as smart money flow indicator.